Items in GatherContent are quite different from a traditional document, so it can be useful to know some of the details before you get started.

 How is an item structured?

-When your item has a structure or template applied, you'll notice that the item is broken down into a series of fields, which allows the content to be broken up into smaller chunks.
+When your item has a structure or template applied, you'll notice that the item is broken down into a series of fields.
 This is where you create your content.
 Each field has a label, some field guidelines, and may have a word or character limit.
 This helps authors write the content you need in the format that's needed.